Starting With Goats

-My first problem concerning the three goat was how I was going to get them home.
-I had brought two ropes with me and because she had a collar, I decided to put Minion in the back and tie her using both ropes so that she couldn't jump out of the back of the vehicle.
-But what was I do do with the kids?
+My first problem concerning the three goats was how I was going to get them home.
+I had brought two ropes with me and because she had a collar, I decided to put Minion in the back and tie her using both ropes so that she couldn't jump out of the back of the vehicle, but what was I do with the kids?
 The kids didn't have collars so I had to make a decision about what to do with them.
 I decided to lay a blanket across the back seat and put them both back there for the trip home.
-Fortunately it worked.
+Fortunately, it worked.
 The goats made it home without any major difficulties.

 How My Plan Worked For Me